- Why we collect personal data

 We must protect public funds and may use personal data and data-matching techniques to detect and prevent fraud, collect taxes and ensure public money is targeted and spent in the most appropriate and cost-effective way.
 To do this, your personal data may be shared with other bodies responsible for auditing or administering public funds, including the Department for Work and Pensions, HM Revenue and Customs, the Police and other local authorities.

-Lawful basis for processing personal data under Article 6 GDPR
+Lawful basis for processing personal data under Article 6 UK GDPR

 The processing is necessary for this reason: